stellaCL/OIUTILS/README.md

 ```
 python setup.py install --user --record files.txt
 ```
-To uninstall:
+To uninstall (assuming you have recorded the install files at described above):
 ```
 xargs rm -rf < files.txt
 ```

-## Basic example
+## Examples

+The most basic OIUTILS script would go as:

 ```
 from oiutils import oifits, oimodels
-data = oiutils.loadOI(files)
+data = oifits.loadOI(['file1.fits', 'file2.fits'])
-fit = oimodels.fitOI(data, param)
+fit = oimodels.fitOI(data, {'ud':1.0})
 oimodels.showOI(data, fit)
 ```
-In this example, user need to provide a list of OIFITS files in `files` and a first guess parameters dictionary to describe the model, for instance `param={'ud':1.0}` for a 1 milli-arcsecond angular uniform disk diameter.
+In this example, the user needs to provide a list of OIFITS files in `files` and a first guess parameters dictionary to describe the model, for instance `{'ud':1.0}` for a 1 milli-arcsecond angular uniform disk diameter.
+Many options are available for these basic functions.
+Check out the advanced examples provided in the package in the directory `examples` in the form of Jupyter notebooks:

-## Advanced examples

-The directory `examples` contains real life examples in the form of Jupyter notebooks:
 - [Alpha Cen A](https://github.com/amerand/OIUTILS/blob/master/examples/alphaCenA.ipynb) PIONIER data from [Kervalla et al. A&A 597, 137 (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A.137K/abstract).
 Fitting V2 with uniform disk or limb-darkened disks.
 - [FU Ori](https://github.com/amerand/OIUTILS/blob/master/examples/FUOri.ipynb) GRAVITY data from [Liu et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...884...97L/abstract).
 Fitting a 2 chromatic components model.

 ## Model syntax